 Indiana Jones: Mutt Williams figure ($4.19, from $5.48)

-will be even cheaper.
+Wait a few more seconds, and all the crappy toys from the crappy, crappy Indiana Jones And The Kingdom Of The Crystal Skull will be even cheaper.
 This one features Shia LaBeouf's character Mutt looking dazed and clutching a switchblade.
 There's also a plastic snake and a special "hidden relic," which turns out to be one of those stupid Egyptian eyes that goth girls like to get tattooed on their arms.
-Still, playing with this toy is better than watching Crystal Skull
+Still, playing with this toy is better than watching Crystal Skull again.

 The Price Is Right Electronic Game ($12.48, from $24.99)